Unicode Extensions for BCP 47

 IETF BCP 47 Tags for Identifying Languages defines the language identifiers (tags) used on the Internet and in many standards.
 It has an extension mechanism that allows additional information to be included.
-The Unicode Consortium is the maintainer of the extension ‘u’, as described in rfc6067, and the extension 't' for Transformed Content, as described in rfc6497.
+The Unicode Consortium is the maintainer of the extension ‘u’ for Locale Extensions, as described in rfc6067, and the extension 't' for Transformed Content, as described in rfc6497.

 <key name="tz" alias="timezone">

 Using this data, an implementation would determine that "fr-u-tz-adalv" and fr-u-tz-aedxb" are both valid.
 Some data in the CLDR data files also requires reference to LDML for validation according to Appendix Q of LDML.
 For example, LDML defines the type 'codepoints' to define specific code point ranges in Unicode for specific purposes.

 The following is not necessary for correct validation of the -u- extension, but may be useful for some readers.

 Each release has an associated data directory of the form "http://unicode.org/Public/cldr/<version>", where "<version>" is replaced by the release number.
 The version number for any file is given by the directory where it was downloaded from.
 If that information is no longer available, the version can still be accessed by looking at the common/dtd/ldml.dtd file in the cldr-common*.zip file (for older versions, the core.zip file), at the element cldrVersion, such as the following.
 This information is also accessible with a validating XML parser.